-Among the seven non-contract carriers in the survey, MetroPCS remained in second place.
+Among the seven non-contract carriers in the survey, MetroPCS remained in second place (see charts).
 TracFone rocketed to third place from fifth, Virgin Mobile fell to fourth place from third, Cricket rose to fifth place from sixth, Straight Talk fell to sixth place from fourth, and Net 10 remained in last place.

-Overall satisfaction with purchasing from non-contract providers rose to 789 points from 755 points.
+Overall satisfaction with the purchasing experience from non-contract providers rose to 789 points from 755 points.

 The semiannual studies evaluate the wireless purchase experience based on a consumer’s use of any one of three contact channels: phone calls with sales representatives, visits to a retail wireless store, or online.
 Overall customer satisfaction is based on the following six factors in order of importance: store sales representative, website, phone sales representative, store facility, offerings and promotions, and cost of service.

 Satisfaction increased in all six measures, including in cost of service from contract and no-contract providers.
 J.D.
 Power said the improvement was due in part to the value customers perceive when purchasing a cellphone.
 The company said the growing availability of 4G devices coupled with “the very aggressive price structures and promotions offered to encourage customers to upgrade” boosted satisfaction in this measure.